 Between tall fescue and Kentucky bluegrass (KBG), which one should you plant in your lawn?
 While both are cool-season grasses, there are a number of factors unique to each of them that will help you choose which one is most suitable for your yard.

-The difference between Kentucky Bluegrass vs tall fescue is the cost factor and appearance.
-Tall fescue requires about 1 lb of nitrogen fertilizer per 1000 sq. ft. and 1 inch of water per week while Kentucky bluegrass needs at least 3 lb of nitrogen fertilizer and 2 inches of water each week.
+The difference between Kentucky bluegrass vs tall fescue is the cost factor and appearance.
+Tall fescue requires about 1 lb of nitrogen fertilizer per 1000 sq. ft. while Kentucky bluegrass needs 3 to 6 lbs. of nitrogen per 1,000 sq. ft. of lawn, per year..

 Below, I’ve delved deeper into the fine differences between these grass species.

 Kentucky Bluegrass vs Tall Fescue (Differences)

-Since Kentucky bluegrass and Tall fescue are both cool-season grasses, these two turfgrass species have various similarities.
+Since Kentucky bluegrass and tall fescue are both cool-season grasses, these two turfgrass species have various similarities.
 Still, that doesn’t mean that there are no differences between the two.
-If anything, there are lots of differences between these two lawn grasses.
+If anything, there are lots of differences between these two lawn kinds of grass.